x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/address-books/address-book-policies/address-book-policies.md

 # Address book policies in Exchange Online

-Address book policies (ABPs) lets admins segment users into specific groups to provide customized views of the organization's global address list (GAL).
+Address book policies (ABPs) let admins segment users into specific groups to provide customized views of the organization's global address list (GAL).
 The goal of an ABP is to provide a simpler mechanism for GAL segmentation (also known as *GAL segregation*) in organizations that require multiple GALs.

 An ABP contains these elements: